MilenTecle/random-destination/README.md

  - ### Python
   - A lot of errors were returned when running the Python code through [PEP8](https://pep8ci.herokuapp.com/).
   The errors involved too long lines, whitespaces, trailing whitespaces and spaces.
-I resolve the trailing whitespace issue by enabling "Trim Trailing Whitespace" in file -> preferences -> settings, under the section file here in Gitpod.
+I resolved the trailing whitespace issue by enabling "Trim Trailing Whitespace" in file -> preferences -> settings, under the section file here in Gitpod.
 I also added a ruler in settings (settings.json) set to 78 to make sure that the lines I needed to correct wouldn't exceed that line.
 I worked my way to resolve all the errors.
 I ran the code through PEP8 again and no errors were returned.